Alberta’s Amended School Act

 - greater sense of pride, empowerment and hope

-- increased visibility of LGBTQ+ identities
+- increased visibility of LGBTQ2S+ identities

 - challenging heteronormative language